India election: Narendra Modi faces big challenges after victory | DW | 23.05.2019

 In 2014, Narendra Modi successfully became prime minister after a campaign that promised development and a better economy.
 During his tenure, he focused on high-profile campaigns like "Swacch Bharat” (Clean India) and "Make in India," as well as on improving India's relations with other countries.

 However, shortly before the 2019 elections, accusations surfaced that his administration was suppressing data on unemployment.
-He was also held responsible for slowing down the Indian economy, especially after demonetizing the Indian rupee in 2016, creating havoc as people were left without cash to pay for their transactions.
+He was also held responsible for slowing down the Indian economy, especially after invalidating high-value banknotes, creating havoc as people were left without cash to pay for their transactions.

 Read more: How has India's economy fared under PM Narendra Modi?